klaasklee/Klang_Bild/README.md

 # Klang_Bild

 Klang_Bild is a stand-alone software that allows the user to layer and edit audio, similar to a Digital Audio Workstation (DAW).
-A special feature is that layers can be combined with each other using different blend modes.
+A special feature is that layers can interact with each other using different blend modes.

 Coming from a design background, I am familiar with the concept of layers and blend modes in image editing programs such as Photoshop or Gimp.